 Participants

 We recruited a total of 84 teachers from Germany (42 pre-service teachers and 42 in-service teachers) through personal contacts, email lists, and flyers.
-Pre-service teachers were required to be actively enrolled in a teacher education program and to have completed their first internship, while in-service teachers needed to have completed both the teacher training program (2.
-Staatsexamen) and to be currently working in the teaching profession.
+Pre-service teachers were required to be actively enrolled in a teacher education program and to have completed their first internship, while in-service teachers needed to both have fully completed their teacher training (including the preparatory training year, the “Referendariat”)and to be currently working in the teaching profession.
 Data from two in-service teachers were excluded due to low-quality eye-tracking data, resulting in a final sample of 82 teachers, comprising 42 pre-service teachers and 40 in-service teachers.

 The pre-service teachers (n = 29 women, n = 13 men) had a mean age of 22.80 years (SD = 1.90; range: 19–27).
 On average, they were in their 7th semester (M = 6.70, SD = 2.60; range: 3–11) and had an average of 9.60 hours (SD = 7.20; range: 1–36) of teaching experience through internships completed during their studies.